 - We were not doing anything in your absence.

 - The boys were cooking food last night.

-When to use the passive voice in Past continuous tense?
+When to use the passive voice in the Past Continuous tense?

-The passive voice of Past continuous tense is used when you want to focus on the person or the thing that was receiving the action in the past; that was being acted upon.
-When the receiver of the action (object of the verb) is more important than the doer itself, write the sentence in the passive voice of Past continuous tense.
+The passive voice of the Past Continuous tense is used when you want to focus on the person or the thing that was receiving the action in the past, something that was being acted upon.
+When the receiver of the action (object of the verb) is more important than the doer itself, write the sentence in the passive voice.

 Structure: Object+ was/were + being + V3 + (by + subject)